COSC3020/mystery-function-ClaytonBrown4741/README.md

 ANSWER: This function simply goes through an array of numbers and finds the biggest one.
 It does this recursively by splitting up the array into smaller and smaller pieces and then
-comparing those individual pieces to find out which one is the biggest.
+comparing those individual pieces with one another to find out which one is the biggest.